First electric Ferrari faster than original: 'It absolutely decimated it'

 'Phenomenal' driving experience

-The roar of Hutchinson's car, which has three batteries -- one in the front and two in an L-shaped configuration where the gas tanks used to sit -- has been replaced by a quieter electric hum.
+The roar of Hutchison's car, which has three batteries -- one in the front and two in an L-shaped configuration where the gas tanks used to sit -- has been replaced by a quieter electric hum.

 "There's something very calming about sitting in a car when it's not making any engine noise," he explains.